cubedevinc/cube_style_guide/readme.md

 * List items should be indented.
 * Use a new line to separate list items that are dictionaries, where appropriate.
 * Lines of YAML should be no longer than 80 characters.
+* If quotes are needed around a string, use double quotes

 ### Example YAML